 The real problem with this approach is that the insurance company has controlled the process with this person since day one and probably has done what is necessary to help defend the case at the expense of the victim’s claim.

-Here are some things the insurance company does not want you to know.
+There are some things the insurance company does not want you to know.
 The main one is you are in a much better position to get a fair settlement with a reputable attorney.

 Usually, only after receiving a lowball offer do many understand the adjuster never intended to be fair.